digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/intro.rst

 Bonds
 *****

-The following instruments are included in the :doc:`Bond Extension <bond-extension>`:
+The following instruments are included in the :doc:`Bond Instrument package <bond-instrument>`:

 - Fixed rate bonds
 - Floating rate bonds